 Brochures are a staple marketing tool—they get the job done.
-Visually appealing, versatile and easy to edit: that’s what many look for in a pamphlet template.
+Visually appealing, versatile, and easy to edit: that’s what many look for in a pamphlet template.
 In this tutorial, we'll show you how to cover all of those in our brochure design.
-We will touch on key tools that will make it easier for you or your clients to edit a template.
+We'll touch on key tools that will make it easier for you or your clients to edit a template.
 If you dabble in InDesign, this tutorial is easy to follow.

 What You Will Need

-You'll need access to Adobe InDesign and Adobe Illustrator—if you don't have the software, you can download a trial from the Adobe website.
+For this brochure design tutorial, you'll need access to Adobe InDesign and Adobe Illustrator.
+If you don't have the software, you can download a trial from the Adobe website.
 You'll also need the following assets:

 - School girl writing in class

 - Addington serif font

 Download the assets and make sure the font is installed on your system before starting.
 When you're ready, we can dive in and make this Adobe InDesign brochure!